Xilinx/xfopencv/README.md

 --------  |----------------|-------------------------
 June2017  | 1.0            | Initial Xilinx release <br> -Windows OS support is in Beta.
  #### Known Issues:
 1. Currently, examples only build in Linux OS.
 Windows OS support is coming soon.
-For Windows examples, refer to the xfOpenCV examples in the reVision platform, available at here:
+For Windows examples, refer to the xfOpenCV examples in the reVision platform, available at here: [reVISION Platform]
 2. Hardware kernels using 128-bit streaming interfaces will experience twice the expected latency.
 This will be resolved in a coming update.

 [reVISION Getting Started Guide]: http://www.wiki.xilinx.com/reVISION+Getting+Started+Guide